-Despite the misgivings of his commander, Vejjada, medieval chieftain Maranayaka hires the services of an unemployed mercenary Gandugali (Shankar Nag) to train his men in martial arts so that he can defeat his younger brother and arch rival, Kapardi, and his wily commander, Permaadi (Sundar Krishna Urs).
+Despite the misgivings of his commander, Vejjada, medieval chieftain Maranayaka hires the services of an unemployed mercenary, Gandugali (Shankar Nag) to train his men in martial arts so that he can defeat his younger brother and arch rival, Kapardi, and his wily commander, Permaadi (Sundar Krishna Urs).
 Jayakeshi, Maranayaka’s young nephew, wants Gandugali to help him fight his uncles for it was they who had killed his father and taking away the fiefdom that is rightfully his.
-The ever loyal Gandugali refuses to play game, but agrees to teach the lovable Jayakeshi the art of fighting.
+The ever loyal Gandugali refuses to play game, but agrees to teach Jayakeshi the art of fighting.
 Much to Vejjada’s jealousy, Gandugali successfully implements some smart war strategies that result in Maranayaka’s victory against Kapardi and Permaadi.
 In an encounter of wits, Permaadi finds himself caught by Gandugali, but to his ultimate humiliation, is let go off, unharmed.
-This gesture of respect towards a fellow fighter costs Gandugali his job, Maranayaka and Vejjada are not willing to fathom the logic of setting Permaadi free.
+This gesture of respect towards a fellow fighter costs Gandugali his job as Maranayaka and Vejjada are not willing to fathom the logic of setting Permaadi free.
 Permaadi himself is humiliated by Kapardi for the loss of face.
-To avenge the humiliation Iraga, Permaadi’s young son, tries to kill Gandugali, but gets killed in the process.
+To avenge the humiliation Permaadi’s young son, Iraga, tries to kill Gandugali, but gets killed in the process.
 Angered by his master’s betrayal, Gandugali leaves his job.
-He is confronted to a duel by Permaadi; the latter thinks that Gandugali is responsible for his son’s death.
+He is confronted to a duel by Permaadi, who thinks that Gandugali is responsible for his son’s death.
 In the duel, the results are even.
 As Gandugali leaves, Permaadi announces his intention to complete the fight another day – the day when he would finish off Kapardi, Maranayaka and their entire clan.
-He would spare Jayakeshi unharmed only if the later agrees to help him in his fight; Gandugali, who has a soft corner for Jayakeshi, agrees.
-The two warring brothers unite; women and children are sent away to a safe place.
+He would spare Jayakeshi unharmed only if the later agrees to help him in his fight.
+Gandugali, who has a soft corner for Jayakeshi, agrees.
+The two warring brothers unite, the women and children are sent away to a safe place.
 On the appointed day, Permaadi and Gandugali kill most of the fighters, including the feudal brothers and Vejjada.
 But in the process Gandugali too gets killed.
 As the battle gets over, Permaadi walks away leaving behind Jayakeshi, the heir apparent, to rule over an empty fiefdom ridden by dead bodies…

 Call it a limitation or treat it as an advantage – the Kannada New Wave cinema of the 1970s depended heavily on Kannada literature.
 Films like Samskara, Vamshavruksha, Hamsageethe or even Ghatashraddha based themselves on Kannada language novels, mostly by the same names.
 Therefore, it was but natural that the concerns and the sensibilities of many such films were based on and similar to the concerns and sensibilities of their literary counterparts.
-Ondanondu Kaaladalli seems to be an exception – for it is one of the rare Kannada new wave film that has based itself on an original story – a story whose roots could be traced back to not to the framework set by any literary work, but to Japanese director Akira Kurosawa’s Samurai films.
+Ondanondu Kaaladalli, directed by Girish Karnad, seems to be an exception – for it is one of the rare Kannada new wave film that has based itself on an original story – a story whose roots could be traced back to not to the framework set by any literary work, but to Japanese director Akira Kurosawa’s Samurai films.

 While in its martial arts training sequences, we can see elements of Kurosawa’s Seven Samurai, it is Yojimbo and its nameless warrior that Ondanondu Kaaladalli owes most of its allegiance to.
 While Yojimbo is about an unemployed samurai who wanders into a small town to set two warring factions against each other, Ondanondu Kaaladalli is about a jobless warrior in medieval India who gets caught in a deadly battle between two warring feudal landlords and a war commander who seeks revenge for the humiliation meted out to him.
 Though the plot line of the two films differs drastically in its details, at the macro level, both films talk about the futility of the destruction caused by hatred and the resultant mindless violence.

-There is a distinct difference in style in Ondanondu Kaaladalli when compared to Girish Karnad’s earlier literature based films like say Kaadu (The Forest).
+There is a distinct difference in style in Ondanondu Kaaladalli when compared to Karnad’s earlier literature based films like say Kaadu (The Forest).
 Kaadu depicted dilemmas of characters caught in a violent trap of their own making.
 Although the forest did play an important part in its mise-en-scene, the emphasis was on close ups of human faces and their emotions.
 In Ondanondu Kaaladalli we see more of the forests than human faces in close ups.
 Consider the first sequence – the camera zooms out from the mountains to see a dense forest and then pans to another aspect of the forest.
 Cut to – deep in the jungle we ahve a parallel track of the huge trees.
 We hear people shouting.
 Then it cuts to a hand held extreme long shot of two mercenaries running towards the camera.
 As they become clearly visible the camera runs back along with them.
 They are chased by a few men.
 Even in the detailed chase that immediately follows, more or less either mid-long shots or long shots or extreme long shots are used.
 And by and large, the lenses used too are mostly wide angle lenses, where more of the background is seen when compared to a normal lens.

 The first few shots of the film not only set the tone to the violent nature of the times in which the film is unfolding, but it also establishes a mise-en-scene pattern that is faithfully followed elsewhere in the film too – in many dialogue sequences, the training sequences as well as in romantic sequences.
 Most times the characters move within the frame and in other times, the camera moves slightly to adjust the characters – the dynamism of the shots are thus adjusted according to the needs of the sequences.
 The tendency to inter-cut between the characters is minimized and therefore the close up is hardly used.
 It is at the most mid shots… that too only when it is needed, like if there is a change of emotion within a scene or if an important information is given by the character.